viniciusgabrielsf/aeris/README.md

 - **OpenAQ** - For providing free air quality data
 - **Streamlit** - For the amazing dashboard framework
+- **Claude Code by Anthropic** - AI-assisted development that accelerated project implementation
+- **Cursor** - AI-powered code editor used for development
 - **Python Community** - For excellent libraries and tools

+### Development Tools

+This project was built with the support of AI-powered development tools:

+- **[Claude Code](https://claude.ai/code)** - Anthropic's AI coding assistant that helped with architecture design, code generation, API integration, and comprehensive documentation
+- **[Cursor](https://cursor.com)** - AI-powered code editor that enhanced the development workflow

+These tools significantly accelerated the development process, from initial concept to production-ready dashboard.

 ## 📞 Support